 In order to be able to take the correct measures at the right time, it is important to know which chemicals are being used in the business.
 This can be a matter of which chemical products are being used, but also which chemical substances are present in the material or articles that are being manufactured or bought in.
 The search function in PRIO is arranged at a substance level, so that it is necessary to draw up an inventory of the substances that are present in chemical products or articles that are used.

 This inventory often results in some form of a list of chemicals.
-Shown here is an example of what such a list may look like: list of chemical products used in the company.
+Shown here is an example of what such a list may look like (in Swedish): list of chemical products used in the company.

 In order to prepare an inventory of the chemical substances in material and articles you can get advice from Articles and material.

 In order to obtain an overview of how the company treats chemical issues it may be suitable to look for the answers to a number of basic questions.
 We start with some questions concerning the presence of chemicals in the business:

 - Is there a list of all the chemical products that are used in our processes?

 - Is there a list of other chemical products that for one reason or another are present or are used in our business?
 This may involve cooling media, pesticides, technical oils, cleaning agents or fuel.